1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The focus: An intermediate-term bond fund that mostly holds mortgage-backed securities.

-The track record: Total Return trailed the Bloomberg Barclays US Aggregate Bond index by a whisker over the past year.
-Since its inception in 2010, the fund has topped the Agg by almost three percentage points per year.
+The track record: Total return outpaced the Bloomberg Barclays US Aggregate Bond index by almost twofold over the past year.
+Since its inception in 2010, the fund has topped the Agg by 2.6 percentage points per year.

 1-Year Return: -0.1%